- Labor & Employment Litigation

 The firm’s clients rely on Ms. Idalski for employment counseling on a daily basis.
 Known for her “no non-sense” and preventative advice, she provides guidance on employee issues arising out of or concerning wage and hour compliance, complex leaves of absence, hiring and firing, mergers and acquisitions, and collective bargaining matters.
 She conducts legal compliance audits of clients’ human resources functions and prepares employee policies, employee handbooks and employment agreements.
 Ms. Idalski has conducted hundreds of training courses and seminars on prevention of employment litigation covering every subject matter.

-Ms. Idalski served as President of the Georgia Association For Women Lawyers during 2006-2007, and currently serves on the GAWL Advisory Board.
+Ms. Idalski served as President of the Georgia Association For Women Lawyers during 2006-2007, and later served on the GAWL Advisory Board.

-Gate Guard Services, L.P. v.
-Hilda Solis, Secretary, U.S. Department of Labor, No. V-10-91, 2013 WL 593418, *1 (S.D.
+- Gate Guard Services, L.P. v.
+Solis, No. V-10-91, 2013 WL 593418, *1 (S.D.
 Tex.
 Feb.
-13, 2013) (Obtained summary judgment in favor of oil field services company in FLSA collective action where U.S. Department of Labor alleged that several hundred gate attendants were misclassification of contractors)
+13, 2013) (Obtained summary judgment in favor of oil field services company in FLSA collective action where U.S. Department of Labor alleged that several hundred gate attendants were misclassification of contractors).

 - Gate Guard Services, L.P. v.
 Solis, No. 6:10-cv-91, 2011 WL 2784447 (S.D.
 Tex.
 July 12, 2011) (Successfully filed a declaratory judgment action in FLSA collective action concerning alleged misclassification of contractors and defeated motion to dismiss on behalf of oil field services company against Hilda Solis, United States Department of Labor).